 For extraordinary accuracy when measuring liquid levels for many industrial and cryogenic applications

-Innovators at NASA's Dryden Flight Research Center have developed a highly accurate method for measuring liquid levels using optical fibers.
-Unlike liquid level gauges currently on the market that rely on discrete measurements to give broad approximations of liquid levels, Dryden’s innovative fiber optic method provides precise and accurate measurements.
-Specifically, Dryden’s novel method is capable of providing measurements at ¼-inch intervals within a tank.
+Innovators at NASA's Armstrong Flight Research Center have developed a highly accurate method for measuring liquid levels using optical fibers.
+Unlike liquid level gauges currently on the market that rely on discrete measurements to give broad approximations of liquid levels, Armstrong's innovative fiber optic method provides precise and accurate measurements.
+Specifically, Armstrong's novel method is capable of providing measurements at ¼-inch intervals within a tank.
 This significant leap forward in precision and accuracy in liquid level sensing offers significant benefits to many industries.
 Originally designed by NASA to monitor a rocket's cryogenic fuel levels, this technology can be used in many medical, industrial, and pharmaceutical applications.

 This technology can be used across various industries that require level measurement within large containers or for materials that are difficult to measure (e.g., cryogenic liquids):

-Dryden has developed a robust fiber optic–based sensing technology that offers extraordinary accuracy in liquid level measurements.
+Armstrong has developed a robust fiber optic–based sensing technology that offers extraordinary accuracy in liquid level measurements.
 The sensing system uses fiber optic Bragg sensors located along a single fiber optic cable.
 These sensors actively discern between the liquid and gas states along a continuous fiber and can accurately pinpoint the liquid level.

 The technology uses a resistive heater wire bundled with the optical fiber.
 The heater is pulsed to induce a local temperature change along the fiber, and the fiber Bragg grating data is used to monitor the subsequent cooling of the fiber.
 The length of fiber in the liquid cools more rapidly than the portion of the fiber in the gas above the liquid.
 The measurement system accurately establishes the location of this transition to within ¼-inch.

-Dryden’s liquid level sensing technology was originally developed to measure cryogenic liquid levels in rockets, and it represents a significant advancement in the state of the art in this application.
+Armstrong's liquid level sensing technology was originally developed to measure cryogenic liquid levels in rockets, and it represents a significant advancement in the state of the art in this application.
 Conventional methods for measuring cryogenic liquid levels rely on cryogenic diodes strategically placed along a rod or rack.
 The diodes are mounted in pre-selected, relatively widely spaced positions along the length of a rod; this configuration provides limited, imprecise data.
 Furthermore, each diode on the rod has two wires associated with it, which means a single system may require a large number of wires, making installation, connectivity, and instrumentation cumbersome.

-Dryden is seeking patent protection for this technology.
+Armstrong is seeking patent protection for this technology.

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA invites companies to consider licensing the Novel Approach to Liquid Level Sensing Using Fiber Bragg Grating Technology (DRC-012-006) as well as other elements of the fiber optic sensing portfolio.